WISDOM FOR LIVING DAILY DEVOTIONAL

 As a minister, don’t teach or preach anything other than sound doctrine.
 Paul said in 1 Timothy 1:3-4, “As I urged you when I went into Macedonia — remain in Ephesus that you may charge some that they teach no other doctrine, nor give heed to fables and endless genealogies, which cause disputes rather than godly edification which is in faith” (New King James Version).

-God wants His people not to be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting (Ephesians 4:14).
+God wants His people not to be infants or children, tossed back and forth by the waves, and blown here and there by every wind of teaching or doctrine and by the cunning and craftiness of men in their deceitful scheming (Ephesians 4:14).
 Paul warned in 1 Timothy 4:1-5: “Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons, speaking lies in hypocrisy, having their own conscience seared with a hot iron, forbidding to marry, and commanding to abstain from foods which God created to be received with thanksgiving by those who believe and know the truth.
 For every creature of God is good, and nothing is to be refused if it is received with thanksgiving; for it is sanctified by the word of God and prayer” (New King James Version).

 A preacher should abide in and preach the doctrine of Christ.
 2 John 9-11 says, “Whoever transgresses and does not abide in the doctrine of Christ does not have God.
 He who abides in the doctrine of Christ has both the Father and the Son.
 If anyone comes to you and does not bring this doctrine, do not receive him into your house nor greet him; for he who greets him shares in his evil deeds” (New King James Version).

-Don’t preach yourself – you didn’t die to save anyone.
-Preach Christ, who died on the cross to save the world and resurrected the third day.
+Don’t preach about yourself – you didn’t die to save anyone.
+Preach Christ, who died on the cross to save the world and was resurrected on the third day.
 It is not your success in ministry that is the Good News.
 Your preaching ability or the wealth of your ministry is not the Good News.
-Jesus Christ and the work of salvation that He accomplished for humanity is the Good News.
+Jesus Christ and the work of salvation that He accomplished for humanity on the cross is the Good News.

 Romans 10:8-13 says, “But what does it say?
 ‘The word is near you, in your mouth and in your heart” (that is, the word of faith which we preach): that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.
 For the Scripture says, ‘Whoever believes on Him will not be put to shame.’
 For there is no distinction between Jew and Greek, for the same Lord over all is rich to all who call upon Him.
 For ‘whoever calls on the name of the LORD shall be saved’” (New King James Version).

 This is the Good News that you should preach.
-Don’t make yourself the centre of your message.
-2 Corinthians 4:7 says we have this treasure in earthen vessels that the excellence of the power may be of God and not of us.
-The glorious power that is working in you is from God; it’s not your own, so preach Christ (1 Corinthians 1:23).
+Don’t make yourself the centre of your message. b2 Corinthians 4:7 says we have this treasure in earthen vessels that the excellence of the power may be of God and not of us.
+The glorious power that is working in you is from God; it’s not your own, so preach Christ crucified: a stumbling block to Jews and foolishness to Gentiles (1 Corinthians 1:23).

 What are you preaching?
 Don’t adulterate the Word of God because of filthy lucre (money).
 Don’t be a hireling who preaches for money but does not care for the flock.
 Preach the undiluted Word of God.
 As a preacher, can you say as Paul said, “For we are not, as so many, peddling the word of God; but as of sincerity, but as from God, we speak in the sight of God in Christ”?
 (2 Corinthians 2:17 New King James Version).
 He said in 1 Thessalonians 2:3 that he was not preaching with any deceit or impure purposes or trickery.
 Can you say the same?

-Paul said in Corinthians 4:5: “Never once did we try to win you with flattery, as you very well know.
-And God is our witness that we were not just pretending to be your friends so you would give us money!”
+Also, Paul said in 1 Thessalonians 2:5: “Never once did we try to win you with flattery, as you well know.
+And God is our witness that we were not pretending to be your friends just to get your money!”
 (New Living Translation).
 Will your preaching pass this test?
 What are you preaching?

 Also, Peter said, “But there were also false prophets among the people, even as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Lord who bought them, and bring on themselves swift destruction.
 And many will follow their destructive ways, because of whom the way of truth will be blasphemed.
 By covetousness they will exploit you with deceptive words; for a long time their judgment has not been idle, and their destruction does not slumber” (2 Peter 2:1-3 New King James Version).
 Are you preaching the truth of the Word of God or destructive heresies?

 What are you preaching?
 Be sure you are preaching sound doctrine.
-Preach the Bible.
+Preach the Bible; preach Christ crucified.

 PRAYER POINT: Father, I repent of anything I have been preaching that is not sound doctrine.
-Holy Spirit, help me to preach the unadulterated Word of God.
-Help me not to handle the Word of God deceitfully.
-I shall be a true servant of God and not a hireling who preaches for money but doesn’t care for the sheep.
+Holy Spirit, help me to preach Christ crucified.
+I shall preach the unadulterated Word of God in the name of Jesus.
+I shall not walk in craftiness or handle the word of God deceitfully.
+In the mighty name of Jesus, I shall be a true servant of God and not a hireling who preaches for money but doesn’t care for the sheep.

 Phone No: +2348155744752, +2348033113523